fergiemcdowall/norch/README.md

 #Matcher API

-Forage comes with a matcher that can be used to create autosuggest functionality.
+Norch comes with a matcher that can be used to create autosuggest functionality.
 The matcher is derived from the content of the reverse index.
-At the moment Forage ships with one matcher, there is a desire to abstract this out into a framework that can accomodate mulitiple pluggable matchers.
+At the moment Norch ships with one matcher, there is a desire to abstract this out into a framework that can accomodate mulitiple pluggable matchers.